benquick123/C-VTON/README.md

 }
 ```

-This repository is based on implementation of [You Only Need Adversarial Supervision for Semantic Image Synthesis](https://github.com/boschresearch/OASIS) with updated libraries and additional components pertaining our work.
+Parts of this repository are based on implementation of [You Only Need Adversarial Supervision for Semantic Image Synthesis](https://github.com/boschresearch/OASIS).